-Core Principle #2: Support All Claims with Adequately Substantiated Evidence
+Guiding Principle #2: Support All Claims with Adequately Substantiated Evidence

-Promotional materials and the claims they contain must be directly substantiated either by reference to the approved labeling or by scientific evidence.
-Safety and effectiveness claims must be supported by an upto-date evaluation of evidence that is scientifically valid and consistent with the approved product label.
+Promotional communications and the claims they contain must be directly substantiated either by reference to the approved labeling or by adequate scientific evidence.
+Safety and efficacy claims must be supported by an up-to-date evaluation of evidence that is scientifically appropriate, statistically sound, and consistent with the approved product label.
 Quotations must be referenced.
 Claims must not be stronger than the evidence warrants.
 Any non-clinical data or studies must be identified clearly as non-clinical and not used in a misleading manner (i.e., to suggest or imply clinical relevance where none can be established).
 When substantiation consists of data-on-file, the data must be readily available and retrievable to be provided upon request.
 Such requests are subject to review and approval by Legal.